 The pattern of teaching in philology will from this point on include regular weekly (sometimes fortnightly) tutorials with the course supervisor or another tutor.
 The purpose is to explore through a directed programme of reading and essay writing the historical grammar of the languages selected for close study, and then to move on to a close linguistic study of some texts in those languages.
 The exact pattern of teaching will change depending on the student's background and on the availability of classes in the University: what is not covered in classes will be covered in individual tutorials.
-For example, a student might have tutorials on the historical grammar of Greek (beginning with phonology) in the second term, and then tutorials on the historical and comparative grammar of Sanskrit in the third term, while continuing with tutorials on the historical grammar of Greek.
+For example, a student might have tutorials on the historical grammar of Greek (beginning with phonology) in the second term, and then tutorials on the historical and comparative grammar of Greek.